hcartiaux/hcartiaux.github.io/content/posts/2024-03-11-dedibox-debian-kvm-libvirt-ipv6.md

 ## Ansible

-I've implemented the configuration described below in [an ansible role](https://github.com/hcartiaux/ansible/tree/main/roles/dedibox_kvm_host).
+I've implemented the configuration described above in [an ansible role](https://github.com/hcartiaux/ansible/tree/main/roles/dedibox_kvm_host).

 The only configuration needed in the inventory is the DHCP DUID, the IPv6 block and the public IPv4 address.